AGRICOTE Clover

 Rhizobia

 Based on research rhizobia are no longer included in AGRICOTE Clover.
-This is because in almost all situations rhizobia are no longer required, as resident levels of clover rhizobia in NZ soils are more than adequate to ensure good clover nodulation and establishment.
-These populations can be as high as 3 million rhizobia in a single teaspoon of soil.
+Why?
+In almost all situations rhizobia are no longer required, as resident levels of clover rhizobia in NZ soils are more than adequate to ensure good clover nodulation.
+There are typically 3 million rhizobia in a single teaspoon of our soils.

 Use of clover seed inoculated with rhizobia should however still be considered in the following three uncommon situations as an insurance against nodulation failure: